-On memory, I have addressed the cultures of Communist and post-Communist memory in a variety of settings, such as politics, museums, archaeology, activism and oral history.
-My best-known work on this topic is probably The Unfinished Revolution.
+I have addressed questions of Communist and post-Communist memory in politics, museums, law, archaeology, activism and through oral history.
+My best-known work on this topic is The Unfinished Revolution.
 Making Sense of the Communist Past in Central-Eastern Europe (Yale, 2010).
 I have also recently co-edited a collection The global crisis in memory: populism, decolonisation and how we remember in the twenty-first century (LUP, 2020), which addresses contemporary populist and decolonial challenges to liberal cosmopolitan memory across the world.
 For a presentation on populist and decolonial approaches to Eastern European memory.

 On Communism, I have published extensively, on themes such as activism, anti-imperialism, the Red Army and sexual violence, secret agents, the idea of generation, representations of the West, middle class experience, Europeanisation, rights, racism/ anti-racism, and the system's demise.
 I contributed to a major project on pan-European activism in the 1960s and 1970s which resulted in the co-authored work Europe's 1968: Voices of Revolt (OUP, 2013) and more recently co-authored a work that considered the end of European Communism in global perspective: 1989: a Global History of Eastern Europe (CUP, 2019).

 On Eastern Europe and global histories of Empire, I have co-authored Socialism Goes Global: The Soviet Union and Eastern Europe in the Age of Decolonisation (OUP, 2022), and co-edited Alternative Globalizations: Eastern Europe and the Postcolonial World (IUP, 2020).
 I am currently working on a co-edited collection entitled Off White: Central and Eastern Europe and the global history of race for Manchester University Press, and a co-written monograph rethinking the history of modern Hungary through the lenses of global imperialism, anti-imperialism, race and whiteness for Cambridge University Press, are approaching completion.

 A monograph, 1989.
 A Global History of Eastern Europe, written with my colleagues Bogdan Iacob, Tobias Rupprecht and Ljubica Spaskovska to co-incide with the thirtieth anniversary of the 1989 revolutions, was published by Cambridge University Press in September 2019.
 There are reviews here here here here here here and here .